7 Ways To Stick With Your New Years Resolutions

 And we want to help you too!
 Here are 7 ways you can stick with your new year's resolutions and have the best year ever!

 1. Examine The Why Behind Your Resolutions

-If one of your resolutions was, for example, to eat healthier, why is that a resolution?
+If one of your resolutions is, for example, to eat healthier, why is that a resolution?
 Do you tend to turn toward food to help you deal with big emotions?
 Do you simply not make time to eat healthy because you’re too busy taking care of everyone else?

 To really set yourself up for success when it comes to sticking with your resolutions, you need to examine your own whys.
 If you’re an emotional eater and you want to eat healthier, you’re going to need to also make it a part of your New Year’s resolution to start to deal with your negative emotions in a healthier way.
-Knowing your why will help you stick with your resolutions through 2018 and beyond!
+Knowing your why will help you stick with your resolutions through the new year and beyond!

 It’s easy to make resolutions like, “I want to lose weight,” or “I want to exercise more.”
-But the truth is, these statements are vague and not going to help you go the distance when it comes holding onto your New Year’s Resolutions.
+But the truth is, these statements are vague and will do little to help you go the distance when it comes holding onto your New Year’s Resolutions.
 Goals should be S.M.A.R.T (Specific-measurable-achievable-relevant-time bound).
 So for example, if one of your resolutions is to exercise more, think about what your goals might be in relation to that.
 A great SMART goal would be to write down, “I’m going to exercise for 30 minutes three times this week.”

 A larger, overall goal might be that you want to run a 5k in three months.
 A smaller, weekly goal would be to start running/walking for twenty-minutes, four times a week, or something like that.
 By setting goals, you really are setting yourself up for success!
 If you want to learn more about how to set smart goals here.

 3. Post Your Resolutions Where You Can See Them